 Use Keyword Modifiers for an Added Boost

-There are various ways you can modify your keywords to make them more appealing to searchers.
+There are various ways you can modify your keywords to make them more appealing to searchers, hence the term keyword modifier.
 For example, you can include words like “best”, “review”, “2019”, and “guide.”

 These are common terms users add to the search terms they insert into Google.
 These are long tail versions of your keywords, which can help to drive more targeted visitors to your site.